Safe and Secure Innovation for Frontier Artificial Intelligence Models Act: Proposal and voting

 The bill was authored by State Senator Scott Wiener.
 Wiener first proposed AI legislation for California through an intent bill called SB 294, the Safety in Artificial Intelligence Act, in September 2023.
 On February 7, 2024, Wiener introduced SB 1047.

 On May 21, SB 1047 passed the Senate 32–1.
 The bill was significantly amended by Wiener on August 15, 2024, in response to industry advice.
 Amendments included adding clarifications, and removing the creation of a "Frontier Model Division" and the penalty of perjury.

 On August 28, the bill passed the State Assembly 48–16.
 Then, due to the amendments, the bill was once again voted on by the Senate, passing 30–9.

 Veto by governor

 On September 29, Governor Gavin Newsom vetoed the bill.
-The deadline for California lawmakers to overrule Newsom's veto (30 November 2024) has passed.
+The deadline for California lawmakers to overrule Newsom's veto was November 30, 2024.